 But if fees are charged for each transaction, the costs add up over time.
 For example, a $10 transaction fee per trade would add up to $120 per year for monthly purchases.
 If the investor is buying $100 of shares per month, the $10 transaction fee reduces the investment to $90, which is a 10% expense.
 It is no different than a 10% "loss" in value due to market fluctuations.

-In summary, trading costs and other expenses are a drag on overall performance.
-Therefore, for most investors, a no-load mutual fund family, such as Vanguard, Fidelity or T-Rowe Price, is a wise choice for low-cost investing.
-By investing directly with the fund family, transaction fees are often waived.
+Trading costs and other expenses are a drag on overall performance, so a no-load mutual fund family, such as Vanguard, Fidelity, or T. Rowe Price, is a wise choice for low-cost investing; by investing directly with the fund family, transaction fees are often waived.